 Odin’s magical golden ring is called Draupnir (Old Norse “the dripper"

-).
-The ring had the power to create eight new golden rings of the same size and shape every ninth day.
+had the power to create eight new golden rings of the same size and shape every ninth day.
 It is a symbol of abundance, as Odin was a God of abundance after all.

 Draupnir was forged by some of the most skilled craftsmen in the Norse universe, the dwarf brothers Brokkr, and Eitri.
 The ring was forged together with Thor’s hammer, Mjölnir, and the magic boar Gullinbursti as a part of a bargain with Loki, and was eventually gifted to Odin.

 When Baldr, a son of Odin and the most loved of all Norse Gods died, Odin placed his magical ring on the ship carrying his son to the afterlife.
 At that time, Odin knew that Ragnarök is coming, and nothing can stop it, as Baldr’s death was the first sign of the final battle.

 It is believed that Odin’s gesture of placing Draupnir on Baldr’s pyre ship had two meanings.
 Firstly, it was a sacrifice to the funeral worthy of a God like Baldr.
 Secondly, it represents Odin’s belief that a new world will emerge after Ragnarök and that Baldr would rise to become the new king who would lead the creation of the new world.